kaymen99/MarketPlace-dapp/README.md

 ### Scripts

-   In your MarketPlace-dapp folder you'll find a directory scripts, it contain all the python code for deploying your contracts and also some useful functions
+   In the MarketPlace-dapp folder you'll find a directory scripts, it contain all the python code for deploying your contracts and also some useful functions

    The reset.py file is used to remove all previous contracts deployments from build directory:
    ```sh